JoshDutto/JoshDutto/README.md

 - 👋 Hi, I’m @JoshDutto
 - 👀 I’m interested in App and Game Development
-- 🌱 I’m currently learning Swift and Game Programming in C++
+- 🌱 I’m currently learning Swift and C++
 - 💞️ I’m looking to collaborate on any projects!
-- 📫 How to reach me - On X @JoshDutto
+- 📫 How to reach me - On X/Instagram @JoshDutto

 <!---
 JoshDutto/JoshDutto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.